deepanshs/mrsimulator/docs/user_guide/signal_processor/signal_processor.rst

     csdm_object.add_dependent_variable(cp.as_dependent_variable(test_data))

 Now, we again apply the operations with the :py:meth:`~mrsimulator.signal_processor.SignalProcessor.apply_operations` method.
-The comparison of the unprocessed and processed data is also shown below.
+The comparison of the unprocessed and processed dataset is also shown below.

 .. plot::
     :context: close-figs

-    processed_data = processor.apply_operations(data=csdm_object)
+    processed_dataset = processor.apply_operations(dataset = csdm_object)

 Below is a plot of the dataset before and after applying the operations